yagosys/202301/userguide/08-calico/multiplenode/task.md

 ubuntu@ip-10-0-1-100:/etc/cni/net.d$

 ```

-- ### create multus configuration
+- ### create multus configuration and make multus become the default CNI for crio
+*this section we  create multus cni config as the default cni also config it to delegate to multus crd object, the crd object will reference to json cni config on each of the node*

-we need create two configuration that related with multus, first we need to create multus cni config which will make crio to choose multus as the default CNI.  then we need to create a cni config for multus to delegates with.  so the order of cni operation for crio will be
+we need create two configuration that related with multus, first we need to create a multus crd with cni json config on each node  for multus cni  to delegates with. then we create multus cni config for crio to use it as the default cni .  after done these ,the order of cni operation for crio will become

-**pod request ---> k8s API--- crio --- multus cni ---- calico cni**
+**pod request ---> k8s API--- crio --- multus cni ---- multu-crd with calico json config on each node**

-we will create 00-multus.conf and place it  under /etc/cni/net.d for crio to pickup as 00-multus.conf has the highest priority.
-then we create net-calico.conf with name net-calico and place it under /etc/multus/netd.conf for multus ds to pickup .
+first  we create net-calico.conf with name net-calico and place it under /etc/cni/multus/netd.conf/ , this config file will be read by multus crd.
+then we create multus crd to use net-calico.conf on each node. multus crd use key name to reference net-calico.conf on each node
+finally, we create 00-multus.conf under /etc/cni/net.d for crio to pick as the default cni for kubernetes.

 - ### create directory /etc/cni/multus/net.d  on each node

-this is the default directory for multus to fetch configuration. multus ds do it automatically , there is no need to restart ds or do other config.
+this is the default directory for multus to fetch configuration. multus ds read config from this directory  automatically , there is no need to restart ds or do other config.
 first we need to create directory , by default, the directory is not exist. since crio is running on each node. so we need to do this on all nodes.

 ```